humayun2000444/National-Health-Management-System/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-### Code Style

-- Follow TypeScript best practices
-- Use meaningful variable and function names
-- Write comments for complex logic
-- Ensure all TypeScript types are properly defined

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.